sergiusens/snappy-docs/build-snaps/snap_build_for_arch.md

 title: Building for a target arch
 ---

-There are many ways to build a snap to a target CPU architecture (for example armhf).
+There are many ways to build a snap to a target CPU architecture (for example `armhf`).

 Let's take a quick look at a couple common methods.

 ## On Launchpad

-<http://launchpad.net> can build a branch (git or bzr) with a snapcraft.yaml file to any of the supported architectures.
+[Launchpad](http://launchpad.net) can build a branch (git or bzr) with a `snapcraft.yaml` file to any of the supported architectures.

 The basic steps are:

  1. Push the branch to a launchpad project (create a project as needed).
-1. Tap "Create Snap Package" and fill out the form as appropriate, for example:
+ * Click "Create Snap Package" and fill out the form as appropriate, for example:
    * Selecting the Ubuntu series to build against and the target CPU architecture to build snaps for
    * You can specify a PPA to build in
    * You can configure automatic building on branch changes (you can always request a build manually after setup)
    * You also configure the auto build to also upload on success to a specified channel

 Depending on work loads, there may a short delay.
 For faster iteration, you can build on your target Ubuntu Core device.